 The RACGP produces a number of publications (in hard copy and online formats) that it provides externally to members and the general public, including Australian Family Physician (AFP), Good Practice and Check.

 All Advertising involving any of these publications conforms to:

 a. all relevant aspects of this clause 4.0; and

 b. all relevant editorial policies for that publication

-Advertising or Sponsorship must not be accepted if it undermines the RACGP’s independence, noting to be a credible voice and influence and to be worthy of the trust and confidence of general practice and of the public, the RACGP must be, and must be seen to be, free of undue influence or conflicts, and in control of the decisions it makes.
+Advertising or Sponsorship will not be accepted if it undermines the RACGP’s independence or reputation, noting to be a credible voice and influence and to be worthy of the trust and confidence of general practice and of the public, the RACGP must be, and must be seen to be, free of undue influence or conflicts, and in control of the decisions it makes.

 In this context: